mazwat/mazwat.github.io/uml-lm.md

 ![Include and Extend-extend](images/activity-game.png)
 *fig.8 - Top Level Game Activity Diagram*

 We can be more detailed and prescriptive in defining the entire game loop.
 This is invaluable for translating a mechanic into a logical process that can be deployed by a programmer.
-In the below example the game 'Snake' is broken into a looping procedure which defines key bindings,
+In the below example the game 'Snake' is broken into a looping procedure which defines key bindings, events and feedback.

 ![Include and Extend-extend](images/activity-snake.png)
 *fig.9 - Nokia Classic Game 'Snake' as an Activity Diagram*